oiax/tgweb/README.md

 template files.
 A _page_ is a type of such template file.

-Non-page templates include layouts, segments, wrappers, articles, and components, which are described in turn in the following sections.
+Non-page templates include layouts, segments, wrappers, articles, and components, which are described in turn below.

 Pages are placed in the `src/pages` subdirectory under the working directory.